britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 --- abstract

-This document summarizes work to date on the addition of a "spin bit", intended for explicit measurability of end-to-end RTT on QUIC flows.
-It proposes a detailed mechanism for the spin bit, describes how to use it to measure end-to-end latency, discusses corner cases and their workarounds in the measurement, describes experimental evaluation of the mechanism done to date, and examines the utility and privacy implications of the spin bit.
-As the overhead and risk associated with the spin bit are negligible, and the utility of a passive RTT measurement signal at higher resolution than once per flow is clear, this document advocates for the addition of the spin bit to the protocol.
+This document describes  the addition of a "spin bit", intended for explicit measurability of end-to-end RTT, to the QUIC transport protocol.
+It proposes a detailed mechanism for the spin bit, as well as an additional mechanism, called the valid edge counter, to increase the fidelity of the latency signal in less than ideal network conditions.
+It describes how to use the latency spin signal to measure end-to-end latency, discusses corner cases and their workarounds in the measurement, describes experimental evaluation of the mechanism done to date, and examines the utility and privacy implications of the spin bit.

 --- middle